drjordy66/Finding-Bias-in-Data/src/README.md

 - CC-BY 4.0

 The population dataset, "Population Mid-2015," was obtained from the Population Reference Bureau on 10/27/2017.
-The link for this data is NOT provided and it it NOT included in the repository as it is copyrighted.
+The link for this data is NOT provided and it is NOT included in the repository as it is copyrighted.

 - Copyright © 2016, Population Reference Bureau.
 All rights reserved.